dateng2016/notes/notes.md

 ### Suggestions

 -   The first chat messages appears to be blank before I send my first message
+-   After sending the second message, the conversation becomes normal.

+## Dispatch Page

+### NOTES

+This part shows a more intuitive view for the user to look at their orders and the progresses on the map.

+-   The page is organized by drivers
+-   The merchant is able to see the **source, destintation, and driver locations**
+-   The map is colored (I assume that it gives the merchant some idea about the traffic condition)
+-   On the top the merchant can also see some preformance info on the order.

+### Suggestions

+-   Sometimes when the window is smaller, some elements overlap and can not be clicked.
+(The performance bar and the driver pane overlaps when the browser window is too small)

 ## Order Page